Length of stay: 8 days

 Prior to coming to Bonaire, for us, diving without a guide sounded incredibly scary.
 While this might sound obvious, when you’re out in the open water by yourself (well, technically you’re never by yourself because you always dive with a buddy) it’s up to you to figure out your dive plan, go over underwater signals, navigate, monitor your depth, continuously check your air consumption, and have your buddy within a few feet of yourself.
 These things sound like no brainers, but when you dive with a guide there’s a tendency to take some of these things for granted.
 But at the end of the day the only one responsible for you is yourself.
 And it took us diving solo to fully understand that.

-Diving by ourselves was defiantly a good team building exercise.
+Diving by ourselves was definitely a good team building exercise.
 And we appreciate even more so the level of skill required to lead a dive.
 Especially when it comes to navigation.
 For the most part we managed to surface back at the buoy.
 But there were a few times we were a little off.
 As the week progressed we became much more comfortable planning our dives and being underwater.
-And by the very end of the week we were sad to leave as we felt there was so much more of Bonaire’s underwater playground we had left to explore.
+And by the end of the week we were sad to leave as we felt there was so much more of Bonaire’s underwater playground we had left to explore.

 Day 1: Bon Bini to Bonaire